GaiaNet-AI/docs/docs/governance/Governance/gip-template.md

 Use this initial section to provide a ~250-word summary of the proposal.
 This summary should include ~2 paragraphs explaining the motivation and impact of the upgrade you are proposing.

 This information should be simple, direct, and in accessible language.
-Describe the problem that the GaiaNet Improvement Proposal addresses, and how it improves or contributes to GaiaNet.
+Describe the problem that the Gaia Improvement Proposal addresses, and how it improves or contributes to Gaia.

 **Motivation**

-Detail why this GIP is necessary and what issues or opportunities it seeks to address within the GaiaNet ecosystem.
+Detail why this GIP is necessary and what issues or opportunities it seeks to address within the Gaia ecosystem.
 Discuss the benefits of the proposed changes to users and developers.

 **Specification**